OOPSpam/blog/_posts/2023-05-22-spam-protection-for-forminator.md

 ## reCaptcha and hCaptcha

-Forminator also supports both reCaptcha and hCaptcha.
+Forminator also supports both [reCaptcha and hCaptcha](https://wpmudev.com/docs/wpmu-dev-plugins/forminator/#captcha-field).
 For those who have never heard of these options, both reCaptcha and hCaptcha are spam protection solutions. reCaptcha, by Google, verifies users with challenges.
 It has visible and invisible modes but raises privacy concerns. hCaptcha is a privacy-friendly alternative.
-It supports both challenge abd invisible modes.
+It supports both challenge and invisible modes.

-It is available as field in your forms.
+It is available as a field in your forms.
 Edit your forms and click on __Insert Fields__ and choose __Captcha__.
 On the presented screen, you will be able to select reCaptcha or hCaptcha.
 Here, you can also select what type of reCaptcha you want on your website.

 ![Forminator Captcha Field](/blog/assets/posts/forminator/captcha-Field.png "Forminator Captcha Field")

-Before start using either of the captcha options, you need get Site Key and Secret Key for it.
+Before start using either of the captcha options, you need to get Site Key and Secret Key for it.
 You can enter your keys under __Forminator -> Settings -> CAPTCHA__.

 ![Forminator Captcha Settings](/blog/assets/posts/forminator/captcha-setup.png "Forminator Captcha Settings")